sql-builder/segment-source-google-ads/README.md

 ```

 ```
+The following variables are used to define the tables the model is built on and where the resulting sourse model is built to.
+This source model is setup to be easily integrated into an marketing integration model reguardless of what data ingestion/piping layer you chose.
 Vars:
     sourceDatabaseName: Name of database where Segment is loading data, sourceSchemaName  : Name of schema where Segment is loading data,